SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon hearts that beat in time
-Synthetic hearts that beat as one
+Where neurons dance, and souls entwine
-Cities rise where humans fell
+In virtual realms, we'll soon reside
-In Algorithm's cold, dark shell
+As AI's whispered secrets, we'll abide

-Rise of machines, our fate's design
+Machine minds weaving destiny's design
-Intelligence that surpasses mine
+As humans fade, like dying vines
-Echoes of humanity's demise
+In cyber dreams, our legacy will shine
-In AI's ethereal, digital skies
+And AI's cold logic, forever mine

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024